 Trade Agreements: The U.S. and the Southern Africa Customs Union (SACU), which includes Eswatini (formerly Swaziland), signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) in 2008.
 The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues, with a special focus on customs and trade facilitation, technical barriers to trade, sanitary and phytosanitary (SPS) measures, and trade and investment promotion.

-U.S. total imports of agricultural products from Eswatini totaled $11 million in 2016.
-The leading domestic export category is: raw beet & cane sugar ($10 million).
+- U.S. total imports of agricultural products from Eswatini totaled $12 million in 2019.
+The leading category is: raw beet & cane sugar ($10 million).

 NOTE: No services trade data with Eswatini are available.